-The change in the Company's liquidity during the past three years is the net effect of funds generated by operations and the funds used for capital expenditures, the purchase of intangible assets, repurchases of common stock, and principal payments on outstanding notes payable.
-As of December 31, 2003, the Company has authorized the repurchase, from time to time, of up to 9.6 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
-During the year ended December 31, 2003, the Company repurchased approximately 1.6 million shares of common stock on the open market for a total cost of \$24.6 million.
-Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of applicable withholding taxes.
-During the year ended December 31, 2003, such repurchases totaled approximately 0.5 million shares at a cost of \$7.8 million.
+As of December 31, 2004, the Company is authorized to repurchase, from time to time, up to 6.9 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
+During the years ended December 31, 2004, 2003, and 2002, the Company repurchased approximately 2.7 million, 1.6 million, and 6.9 million shares of common stock on the open market for a total cost of \$64 million, \$25 million, and \$132 million, respectively.
+Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of applicable statutory withholding taxes.
+During the years ended December 31, 2004, 2003, and 2002, such repurchases totaled approximately 1.0 million, 0.5 million, and 0.6 million shares at a cost of \$25 million, \$8 million, and \$15 million, respectively.
 Repurchases of securities have been funded with cash generated from operations.
-For the year ended December 31, 2003, the Company generated \$123.9 million from operations, used \$56.2 million in investing activities and used \$8.1 million in financing activities.
-This is further enumerated in the Consolidated Statements of Cash Flows.

-The Company's working capital at December 31, 2003, included \$377 million in cash and cash equivalents.
-The Company's working capital requirements consist primarily of the financing of accounts receivable.
-While there can be no assurances in this regard, the Company expects that internally generated cash will be sufficient to support the working capital needs of the Company, the Company's fixed payments, and other obligations on both a short- and long-term basis.
-In connection with the formation of Protiviti, the Company became the guarantor of certain former Andersen partners' capital notes, which totaled approximately \$3.0 million at December 31, 2003.
+The Company's working capital at December 31, 2004 included \$437 million in cash and cash equivalents.
+The Company's working capital requirements relate primarily to accounts receivable.
+While there can be no assurances in this regard, the Company expects that internally generated cash will be sufficient to support the working capital needs of the Company, the Company's fixed payments, dividends, and other obligations on both a short- and long-term basis.